 Greenport is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 2,212 people and two constituent neighborhoods, Greenport is the 545th largest community in New York.
-Greenport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,231 people and two constituent neighborhoods, Greenport is the 545th largest community in New York.
+Much of the housing stock in Greenport was built prior to World War II, making it one of the older and more historic villages in the country.

 Greenport home prices are not only among the most expensive in New York, but Greenport real estate also consistently ranks among the most expensive in America.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Greenport is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greenport is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Greenport who work in maintenance occupations (10.24%), office and administrative support (10.07%), and food service (9.90%).
+Unlike some villages, Greenport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greenport are a mix of both white- and blue-collar jobs.
+Overall, Greenport is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Greenport who work in healthcare suport services (13.96%), maintenance occupations (10.14%), and management occupations (10.02%).

 Of important note, Greenport is also a village of artists.
 Greenport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Greenport’s character.

 Also of interest is that Greenport has more people living here who work in computers and math than 95% of the places in the US.

 Greenport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.